Dependent Types and the Art of HTTP Headers

 And yet.
 If, at compile time, I wish to construct a HeaderName

 from the string "Host", I know that that is legitimate– why do I need to accept a possible panic or unwrap an error code?
-Yes, hyper offers a pre-defined header for "Host", since it's standard, but replace that with "X-My-Custom-Thing".
-What if I could encode the preconditions into the type, and make the attempt to construct an invalid header name like "名" into a compile-time error?
+Yes, hyper offers a pre-defined header for "Host", since it's standard, but replace that with "X-My-Custom-Thing" (yes, yes, I'm aware of RFC 6648, this is just for the sake of argument).
+What if I could encode the preconditions into the type, and make the attempt to construct an invalid header name like "名字" into a compile-time error?

 In the next section, I'll discuss dependent types with a lot less type theory.
 Then I'll look at how to "reason" at the type level.
-Next, we'll look at modelling HTTP header names in Idris, a functional dependently-typed language I'm learning.
-Next we'll look at how I used dependent types in some live Idris code, and finally wrap-up.
+Then, we'll look at modeling HTTP header names in Idris, a functional dependently-typed language I'm learning.

 Dependent Types